joelnewcom/joelnewcom.github.io/_cloud/azure.md

 * Run application in cloud
 * extend your datacenter

-Its cool because you can shutdown your VM and don't pay anymore.
+It is cool because you can shutdown your VM and don't pay anymore.
 When you manage VM's yourself you still pay for the underlying infrastructure.

-## Availability zones
-Availabilityzone is one of three physicly seperate zones in an azure region (Not every azure region support availability zones)
+### VM scaling group
+You can define a group of VMs which share all the same settings.

+### Availabilitygroup
+You can group your VMs into groups and Azure will make sure that VMs in the groups are distributed over different failuredomains.

-## Failure-Domain
+#### Failure-Domain
 Group depending on same infrastructure as electricity, switch, rack etc.

-## Update-Domain
+#### Update-Domain
-Group of Hardware/Software which will be maintained (updated) by Microsoft.
+Group of Hardware/Software which can be updated at the same time

-## Availabilitygroup
-You can group your VMs into groups and Azure will make sure that VMs in the groups are distributed over different failuredomains.

 ## Load balancer
 To make sure, traffic only goes to VMs which are running, you need to place an Azure Load Balancer in front of them.

+# Azure infrastructure

+## Regions
+Stands for an area on the planet which contains at least on azure datacenter.
+### Region pairs
+If you want to go full resilience you make usage of region pairs.
+If a whole region goes down, your resource would fail over to the region pair.

+### Sovereign Regions
+These are some seperated azure regions for US and China goverment.

+## Availability zones
+Availabilityzone is one of minimum three physically separate datacenter in an azure region (Not every azure region support availability zones)

 ## API Gateway
 Azure API Gateway can mock api and can do retry logic.